Retro-Nintendo-Online/Mesen-S-RMO/README.md

 If you want to support this project, please consider making a donation:

 ## Info
-Thi emulator bundled a modified version of Mesen-S
+This emulator bundled a modified version of Mesen-S

 ## Installation
 <sub>(note: ROMs will need to be downloaded separately)</sub>